io-core/io/README.md

 Meanwhile Linker.Mod (in oberon-risc-ethz) allows OberonV5 (2013) for RISC
 to compile its own boot track from source code to a binary file, making the system almost self-hosted.
-An additional tool is required to install the boot track.
+An additional tool (such as 'dd' on the host) is required to install the boot track.

 Using Linker.Mod